elle-shika/My-First-Class/README.md

 # My-First-Class
-A binary classification project on the MNIST  dataset
+A binary classification project to predict the gender of buyers based on other features from the dollar tree sales platform.